Westport Domestic Violence Arrests Lawyer

 Being aware of your legal rights and obligations is crucial to obtaining a favorable outcome in your case, as is retaining a top domestic violence attorney.
 Once hired, a Westport domestic violence arrests lawyer can help you understand the nature of the charges against you and work tirelessly to protect your rights and best interests throughout your entire case.

-The most common rationale law enforcement officers use to arrest someone for domestic violence is an allegation of disorderly conduct.
+As a skilled attorney can attest, the most common rationale law enforcement officers use to arrest someone for domestic violence in Westport is an allegation of disorderly conduct.
 As per Connecticut General Statutes (C.G.S.) §53a-182, domestic violence disorderly conduct can entail a number of different actions, including but not limited to starting a fight in public, being unreasonably loud, and annoying or interfering with a family or household member through aggressive or offensive conduct.

 What Happens if a Family Member Was Harmed?

 If someone causes physical harm to a family member, spouse, housemate, or roommate, they may be arrested for domestic assault.
 Most such cases fall within the purview of third-degree criminal assault, which C.G.S. §53a-61 defines as a class A misdemeanor, but higher degrees of domestic assault would be prosecuted as felonies of increasing severity.

 Can Endangering a Child Lead to an Arrest?

 Endangering a child by depriving them of basic necessities, putting them in an unreasonably dangerous situation, or leaving them unsupervised in a public place or motor vehicle may result in arrest for domestic violence under C.G.S. §§53-20, 53-21, and 53-21a, respectively.
 A Westport domestic violence arrests attorney can help you on any of the grounds mentioned above, as well as with cases stemming from other grounds for arrests listed in the aforementioned statutes.